 This battle got terrible consequences for the French nobility: about 6000 French knight were killed (for only 1000 English fighters) and some French families disappeared further to this battle.

-Surrounded by greenery in the heart of the 7 Valleys area, the Medieval Historic Centre of Azincourt allows visitors to experience life as it was in the Middle Ages.
+Surrounded by greenery in the heart of the 7 Valleys area, the centre for medieval history at Azincourt 1415 allows visitors to experience life as it was in the Middle Ages.

 24 rue Charles VI, 62310 AZINCOURT